By Sharon Duncan

 “She considers a field and buys it; out of her earnings she plants a vineyard.
 She sets about her work vigorously; her arms are strong for her tasks.
 She sees that her trading is profitable, and her lamp does not go out at night.”
 Proverbs 31:16-18

-Before you decide to dash off with your resume in hand on a quest for a weekend job though, take some time to pray and seek God’s direction for your family.
+If you’re asking, “Can I homeschool my child and work at the same time?”, take some time to pray and seek God’s direction for your family.
 Saturate yourself in His Word and pray constantly about His will for your family.
 I continue to pray about our current situation, and trust that God will provide another avenue for us in His timing.

 This past summer, our patient volume has been low on our elective surgical unit, and I have been off most Saturdays for the first time in years.
 God has provided for our needs during this unexpected dip in our income, and I have enjoyed the additional time with my family.
 Set apart some time for you and your husband to discuss your financial situation and your family’s schedule and routines.
 Depending on your children’s ages, you may have very little flexibility.
+Below are additional ways to balance homeschooling while working outside the home.

-Consider carefully the cost of working.
+Consider Carefully the Cost of Working

-If you and your husband agree that a second income is necessary and that God is leading you to outside employment, it’s time to think about how to make your new schedule work for all involved.
+If you and your husband agree that a second income is necessary and that God is leading you to working outside the home, it’s time to think about how to make your new schedule work for all involved.
 When we began homeschooling, an older and wiser homeschool mom asked me whether I intended to continue working.
 When I replied that I did, she looked skeptical and warned me that homeschooling was a full-time job in itself.
 She was also a nurse, and said she just could not make it work.
 Her warning tone unnerved me a little.
 I resolved to give it my best effort, and decided that being as organized as possible was going to be the key.

 Charlotte Mason referred to good habits for our children as the rails that make the day go smoothly.
 Likewise, if we have thought ahead to what our children need to be doing on that Monday morning, we don’t have to expend that effort.
 Charlotte Mason also said, “The effort of decision is the greatest effort of life.”
 I can attest to the truth of that statement when I need to think about our history lesson in the moment that we need to be actually doing it!
 Next, keeping a clean, comfortable home is a demanding aspect of daily life, and every busy mom has to set some chores on the back burner at times.
 Eventually, you have to deal with it, though.